SMPyBandits/SMPyBandits/index.rst

 **Open-Source Python package for Single- and Multi-Players multi-armed Bandits algorithms**.

 A research framework for Single and Multi-Players Multi-Arms Bandits (MAB) Algorithms: UCB, KL-UCB, Thompson and many more for single-players, and MCTopM & RandTopM, MusicalChair, ALOHA, MEGA, rhoRand for multi-players simulations.
-Runs on Python 2 and 3, open-source under the `MIT License <https://lbeson.mit-license.org/>`_.
+It runs on Python 2 and 3, and is publically released as an open-source software under the `MIT License <https://lbeson.mit-license.org/>`_.

 .. note::